The safest place for your baby to sleep is in their own safe sleeping place, for all sleeps, night and day.

 Red Nose recommends sleeping baby in a cot next to the parents’ bed for the first six to twelve months, as this has been shown to lower the risk of sudden infant death.

-- Sharing a sleep surface with a baby can increase the risk of SUDI.
+- Sharing a sleep surface with a baby can increase the risk of SUDI in some circumstances.
 A considerable proportion of SUDI occur on a shared sleeping surface.

 - Babies most at risk of SUDI when sharing a sleep surface are those less than 3 months postnatal age, babies who were born preterm or small for gestational age.